 Travellers Inn, Fort

 The Travellers Inn is located in Fort really close to Chhatrapti Shivaji Train Station.
-This has been popular, clean budget option for many years.
-They have private rooms and some dorm beds but it doesn’t have the social atmosphere or communal areas that a backpacker hostel has but it’s a good bet for a clean, affordable and centrally located stay in Bombay.
+This has been a popular, clean budget option for many years.
+They have private rooms and some dorm beds and a new communal area to chill out and meet other travellers.
 Click here for more details and to book.

 Each beach in Goa has a different vibe and there are so many hostels in Goa I’m just listing a few of the best here but I wrote a whole post about the best backpacker hostels in Goa and the different areas of Goa you should check out.